Document Classification: Theoretical Exploratory Paper

 - Those Who Create Fishing Systems: Franklin's 13 Virtues, Bogle's S&P 500, Buffett's investment principles.
 They systematize habits and rules as operating systems, guaranteeing long-term results.
 They construct systems that transcend individual emotional and capability limitations.

 Exceptional individuals invariably become "system creators."
 They ally themselves with structural forces rather than relying on personal willpower.
+This hypothesis requires further empirical investigation across diverse domains of human achievement.

 Practical Framework: Applications for Our Lives